Module 08: Generation

 1. Autoregressive generation: Produce tokens one at a time, feeding each back as input

-2. Greedy decoding: Always pick the max - deterministic but can be repetitive
+2. Greedy decoding: Always pick the max - deterministic but often repetitive

 3. Temperature: Controls randomness - lower is more focused, higher is more diverse